Cross gender behaviour of children - cross dressing

 - It is usual for preschool boys and girls to dress up in clothes of the other sex as a way of trying out what it is like to be a man or a woman, a father or a mother.

-- Generally this kind of cross dressing does not last.
-It is part of all of the child's play activities, and not any more important to the child than other play.
+- Generally this kind of cross dressing is part of all of the child's play activities, and not any more important to the child than other play, and children later go on to choose to dress like others of their age and gender.

 Why children may cross dress a lot